DiceDB/docs/src/content/docs/commands/HGETALL.md

 ---
 title: HGETALL
-description: Documentation for the Redis command HGETALL
+description: Documentation for the DiceDB command HGETALL
 ---

-# DiceDB Command: HGETALL

-## Overview

 The `HGETALL` command in DiceDB is used to retrieve all the fields and values of a hash stored at a specified key.
 This command is particularly useful when you need to fetch the entire hash in one go, rather than fetching individual fields one by one.